Personal Independence Payment (PIP)

 What happens if an adult is claiming DLA?

-For existing DLA claimants that are transferred to PIP, the process is similar to the process described above except it will start by you getting a letter sent to you telling you that your DLA is due to end and inviting you to claim PIP.
+For existing DLA claimants that are transferred to PIP, the claim process is similar to that described above, except it will start with you being sent a letter informing you that your DLA is due to end and inviting you to claim PIP.
 There is no option to remain on DLA.

 If the claim is made the 'How does your disability affect you' form is sent to you.
 Failure to return the form will result in the claim being terminated.
 If the form has not been received and the DWP (PIP Centre in Northern Ireland) have identified that you need additional support you may be invited to a face-to-face consultation.